d13r/laravel-breadcrumbs/docs/contributing.rst

  Contributing
 ################################################################################

-If you want to submit a bug fix, the information below may help you to get started.
+If you want to submit a **bug fix**, the information below may help you to get started.
 Make your changes in a new branch, based on the ``develop`` branch, then simply open a `pull request <https://github.com/davejamesmiller/laravel-breadcrumbs/pulls>`_ on GitHub.

-If you want to submit a new feature, you may want to open an `issue <https://github.com/davejamesmiller/laravel-breadcrumbs/issues>`_ to discuss the idea first, to make sure it will be accepted.
-(Or you can go ahead and develop it first if you prefer!)
+If you want to submit a **new feature**, it's usually best to open an `issue <https://github.com/davejamesmiller/laravel-breadcrumbs/issues>`_ to discuss the idea first -- to make sure it will be accepted before spending too much time on it.
+(Of course you can go ahead and develop it first if you prefer!)
+Please be sure to update the documentation as well.

 .. only:: html